vishwas-bat/Vibecode-2/README.md

 -->

 ## Goal
-Create a simple Python project that accepts user input and prints it to stdout.
+Create a simple Python project that creates a simple calculator app.